ShaileshRawat1403/sans_serif_sentiments/ai-handbook/00-foundations/voice-ai-prompt-guide/voice-ai-prompt-guide.md

 ## ❓How Voice Enables Cognitive Design, Not Just Convenience

 > _“Voice is not about ease._\
 > &#xNAN;_&#x49;t’s about **alignment** with how we actually think."_\
 > — PoeticMayhem

 ***

-### 🟡 What’s the Difference Between Convenience and Cognitive Design?
+###  Whats the Difference Between Convenience and Cognitive Design?

 Most people think of voice as a shortcut.